mrciolino/wiki-backup/timeline.md

 - The Githyanki Empire falls.
 - Tu'nareth, is now an undead titan corpse controlled by Spoops.
 - The Ithillids Arrive at Tu'narath: As the battle ends and Mortis Lux is in the process of flying back home through their portals, The Ithillids giant creature arrives.
 Simply behilding it melts the minds of any still on that side of thr portal.
 Hundreds of Mortis Lux soldiers and Githyanki had their minds obliterated.
-- The surviving Githyanki are offered refuge by the Gith Serai and Mortis Lux.
+- The surviving Githyanki are offered refuge by the Githzerai and Mortis Lux.
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.
 - **[Breezye](/characters/breezye)** creates the **[Spaghetti God](/entities/spaghetti-god)**.
 - Zeus travels to the Ithilid flagship to kill the Prophet of Profit.
 Weakened from his duel with Spoops, Zeus' mind is vulnerable to Illithid actions and they convert him into a dark god.
 The new Zeus turns into a floating head with tentacles, and can conjure physical memories as well as erase them permanently.